- Course enrollment procedures

 If you have any problems with course selection, please contact an undergraduate academic advisor.

 If you are unable to enroll in a course using Quest there are a couple of things you should consider.

 - Are there reserves (seats held for specific groups of students)?

 - Do you have outstanding fees?

-You can answer these questions using the Enrollment Error Messages page, Schedule of Classes, your QUEST account and the Undergraduate Calendar.
+You can answer these questions using the Enrollment Error Messages page, Schedule of Classes, your QUEST account and Course Descriptions.
 In some conditions you may contact the instructor to request permission to enroll.
 If they approve, have them sign a Course Override form and submit it to the Registrar's Office for processing.